-In case of conversion of the preference shares issued according to Article 1 of Greek law 3723/2008, as amended and in force, into common shares, the latter have full voting rights.
+In case of conversion of the preference shares issued according to Article 1 of Greek law 3723/2008, into common shares, the latter have full voting rights.
 The ownership of such common shares passes to the HFSF as of their conversion without the need for any formalities.